lucasmazza/page.js/README.md

 })
 ```

-The `:before` and `:after` initializers will only be called if there's any regular initializer registered for the current page.
+The `:before` and `:after` initializers will always be called even if there's any regular initializer registered for the current page.

 ### Halting the execution chain